 |

-Select or clear Expose API Server with EIP.
-The ACK API server provides multiple HTTP-based RESTful APIs, which can be used to create, delete, modify, query, and monitor resources such as pods and Services.
+You can select or clear Expose API server with EIP.
+The API server provides multiple HTTP-based RESTful APIs, which can be used to create, delete, modify, query, and monitor resources such as pods and Services.

 |